-- When an entity is closed. - When a closed entity has at least one metadata or content element marked for inclusion in an AIP.
+- If the properties of the entity correspond to at least one rule. - When a closed entity has at least one metadata or content element marked for inclusion in an AIP.

 For more information see chapter 3.6.1 Conditions and chapter 3.3.4 Templates.